Conformal field theory on the plane: Liouville theory

-We derived the three-point structure constants $C$ and $\hat C$ by solving the equation \eqref{fcc} and its dual equation under $b\to \frac{1}{b}$, which are consequences of crossing symmetry of four-point functions involving degenerate fields.
-For Liouville theory to exist, we need generic four-point functions to be crossing symmetric.
-This issue has been explored numerically \cite{rs15}.
+We derived the three-point structure constants $C$ and $\hat C$ by solving degenerate crossing symmetry equations.
+For Liouville theory to exist, we also need generic four-point functions $\left< \prod_{i=1}^4 V_{P_i}\right>$ to obey the crossing symmetry equation \eqref{csd}.
+In the case of Liouville theory, this boils down to

+where $\mathcal{F}_{P_s}^{(s)}$ and $\mathcal{F}_{P_t}^{(t)}$ are $s$- and $t$-channel conformal blocks.
+To begin with, the convergence of the integrals over $s$- and $t$-channel momentums is easily deduced from the expressions for the structure constants and conformal blocks, see Exercise \ref{exocvg}.
+Then, the equality between the $s$- and the $t$-channel decompositions can be explored numerically \cite{rs15}.
 It turns out that for each value of the central charge $c\in\mathbb{C}$, either $C$ or $\hat C$ leads to crossing symmetric four-point functions, and is therefore the three-point structure constant of Liouville theory:

 In addition, there is a proposed proof \cite{tes03b} of crossing symmetry for $c\notin ]-\infty, 1]$.
-Let us also mention that Liouville theory is consistent on the torus \cite{hjs09, rs15}, although its partition function is infinite.
+Let us also mention that Liouville theory is consistent on the torus \cite{hjs09, rs15}.

 So $C$ is a valid structure constant wherever it is defined, whereas $\hat C$ is valid only for $c\in ]-\infty, 1]$ although it is defined for $c\notin [25,\infty[$.
 To understand this, let us study the analytic properties of the corresponding four-point functions,